ChetanDhage/Physio_Exercises/README.md

 - Optimized for better search engine visibility.

-### Mobile Application

-- A dedicated mobile application for patients to access exercise routines and appointments.

 ## Technologies Used

 - **Frontend:** (To be updated — e.g., React, HTML, CSS, etc.)